-In Part One of this series, we introduced the concept of strategic planning.
-In this article, we will describe the process nonprofit leaders can follow to build a strategic plan from the ground up.
+Clearly, implementing a strategic plan is the key to having a successful strategic plan.
+Previously, we introduced the concept of strategic planning.
+In this article, we describe the eight step process nonprofit leaders can follow to implement a strategic plan from the ground up.

-Step One: Lay the groundwork by establishing a team and examining the organization’s current situation.
+Step 1: Lay the groundwork by establishing a team and examining the organization’s current situation.

 When gathering your team, choose members who represent all organization stakeholders, are in positions to speak and act with authority, and have a vested interest in the organization’s mission.
 In one of your first plan development meetings, ensure you take a pulse on the current condition of your organization by capturing details on its history, stakeholders, performance, and any prior planning efforts.

-Step Two: Determine the organization’s mission, vision, and values statements.
+Step 2: Determine the organization’s mission, vision, and values statements.

 An organization’s mission, vision, and values guide its strategic plan.
 It is critical to determine—or reexamine—these foundational cornerstones during the strategic planning process.
 Here are the basic differences between the three: